mjbradvica/personal-website-articles/2022/encapsulating-your-domain-with-dapper.md

 }
 ```

-We will then utilize a LINQ Select statement to map our POCO to the domain object we desire:
+We then utilize a LINQ Select statement to map our POCO to the domain object we desire:

 ```csharp
 public async Task<IReadOnlyList<Customer>> GetAllCustomers()